 Question.
 Any other remarks or observations that may occur to you?
 Answer.
-We have already said so much on the subject that it is hardly necessary for us to add any more in the shape of remarks or observations.
+We have already said so much on the subject that it is hardly necessary for us to add any more in the shape of remarks or observa-

-The colored people, by their involuntary pilgrimage hence for some spot in this country where they can live as freemen, free to vote and act in all that belong to American eitizens, sweep away the oft-repeated declaration of Democratic orators, Congressmen and newspapers, that under Democratic rule the Negro of the South was better off, better contented, and better protected than he was under Republican rule.
+The colored people, by their involuntary pilgrimage hence for some spot in this country where they can live as freemen, free to vote and act

+Digitized by INTERNET ARCHIVE Original from LIBRARY OF CONGRESS in all that belong to American citizens, sweep away the oft-repeated declaration of Democratic orators, Congressmen and newspapers, that under Democratic rule the Negro of the South was better off, better contented, and better protected than he was under Republican rulc.
 Southern Democratic orators in Congress may assert that the Negro is quiet and contented under their government.
 They are quickly and decisively answered by the fact that they are leaving their sunny Southern homes for Northern climes and the fullest liberty.
 This exodus is an argument against the declaration of their content, and an argument that can neither be gainsaid nor successfully denied.

-We beg leave to submit the following resolutions :
+We beg leave to submit the following resolutions: